pbklink/motif-core/etc/motif-core.api.md

 import { BehavioredColumnSettings } from 'revgrid';
 import { BehavioredGridSettings } from 'revgrid';
+import { CachedCanvasRenderingContext2D } from 'revgrid';
 import { CellPainter } from 'revgrid';
 import { Column } from 'revgrid';
 import { ColumnSettings } from 'revgrid';
 import { Config } from 'decimal.js-light';
 import { DatalessViewCell } from 'revgrid';
-import { DataRowArrayMainDataServer } from 'revgrid';
+import { DataRowArrayDataServer } from 'revgrid';
 import { DataRowArraySchemaServer } from 'revgrid';
 import { DataServer } from 'revgrid';
 import { Decimal } from 'decimal.js-light';